IbraRizqy/IbraRizqy/README.md

 ### 💬 About Me
 - 🌱 I’m currently learning **machine learning**, and **data analytics**.
-- ⚡ Fun fact: I like solving real-world problems with clean code and smart automation.
+- ⚡ Fun fact: I really enjoy working with data — cleaning it, analyzing it, and finding insights.
 - 📫 How to reach me: [@ibra_rizqy](mailto:rizqyibra@example.com) | [LinkedIn](https://www.linkedin.com/in/ibra-rizqy-7aa2021a0/)

 ---